-EU banking packages 2019 and 2021
+Recent EU banking packages

-The EU banking package 2019 (partially in force since June 2019 and June 2021, respectively), as well as the EU banking package 2021, proposed by the Commission in October 2021, are together aimed to finalise the implementation of the international Basel III agreement and the reforms agreed at an international level by the BCBS and the Financial Stability Board as regards a regulatory framework for credit institutions.
+Recent EU banking packages, including a proposal that is currently in the legislative procedure, are together aimed to finalise the implementation of the international Basel III agreement and the reforms agreed at an international level by the BCBS and the Financial Stability Board as regards a regulatory framework for credit institutions.

-The EU banking package 2019 brought about revision of key EU legislation applicable to credit institutions, including CRR, CRD IV, BRRD and the Single Resolution Mechanism Regulation 806/2014 (SRM).
-It included CRR II, CRD V, Regulation (EU) No. 2019/877 (SRM II) and BRRD II.
-CRR II and SRM II are directly applicable in the EU Member States, whereas CRD V and BRRD II had to be implemented into national laws.
+The EU banking package 2019 brought about the revision of key EU legislation applicable to credit institutions, including CRR, CRD, BRRD and the Single Resolution Mechanism Regulation 806/2014 (SRM).
+It included amendments of CRR, CRD, SRM and BRRD.
+CRR and SRM are directly applicable in the EU Member States, whereas the amendments of CRD and BRRD had to be implemented into national laws.
 In Germany, the EU banking package has been implemented by the Risk Reduction Act (RIG), in force since December 2020.

-Key amendments by the EU banking package include strengthening the financial stability of credit institutions by introducing a binding leverage ratio requirement of 3% of Tier 1 capital (with an option to impose additional leverage ratio requirements at the discretion of the supervisory authorities), an additional leverage ratio requirement applicable to global systemically important institutions (G-SIIs) equal to 50% of the risk-based G-SIIs capital buffer ratio, a reporting requirement concerning the BCBS Fundamental Review of the Trading Book standards including large exposures, exposures to central counterparties, collective investment undertakings, counterparty credit risk and interest rate risk, as well as changes to the large exposures regime.
+Key amendments included strengthening the financial stability of credit institutions by introducing a binding leverage ratio requirement of 3% of Tier 1 capital (with an option to impose additional leverage ratio requirements at the discretion of the supervisory authorities), an additional leverage ratio requirement applicable to global systemically important institutions (G-SIIs) equal to 50% of the risk-based G-SIIs capital buffer ratio, a reporting requirement concerning the BCBS Fundamental Review of the Trading Book standards including large exposures, exposures to central counterparties, collective investment undertakings, counterparty credit risk and interest rate risk, as well as changes to the large exposures regime.
 Also, a binding net stable funding ratio (NSFR) of at least 100% and a more risk-sensitive approach to trading in securities and derivatives have been introduced.
 Small and non-complex institutions benefit from the rules of increased proportionality and have less stringent reporting obligations, including a simplified, less granular version of the NSFR.

-In line with CRD V, German law implemented the amendments to the supervisory review and evaluation process (SREP), whereby the additional own funds requirements imposed by BaFin do not have to be met exclusively with Common Equity Tier 1 (CET1) capital.
+In line with a corresponding amendment of CRD, German law implemented the amendments to the supervisory review and evaluation process (SREP), whereby the additional own funds requirements imposed by BaFin do not have to be met exclusively with Common Equity Tier 1 (CET1) capital.
 Also, BaFin may provide additional Pillar 2 Guidance (P2G) aimed at strengthening an institution's resilience in covering its losses in stress periods.

-To ensure that prudential requirements are met at the group level on a consolidated basis, the RIG implemented the CRD V requirement of a written approval for (EU) (mixed) parent financial holding companies.
+To ensure that prudential requirements are met at the group level on a consolidated basis, the RIG implemented the CRD requirement of a written approval for (EU) (mixed) parent financial holding companies.
 BaFin (and other NCAs accordingly) are responsible for ongoing supervision of a group on a consolidated basis if it supervises the relevant parent institution.
-Further, large financial groups conducting significant activities in Germany (and other EU Member States accordingly) are obliged to set up an intermediate EU parent undertaking if they have two or more CRR credit institutions or investment firms established in the EU with the same ultimate parent undertaking in a third country unless the total value of assets in the EU of the third-country group is not more than €40 billion.
+Further, large financial groups conducting significant activities in Germany (and other EU Member States accordingly) are obliged to set up an intermediate EU parent undertaking if they have two or more CRR credit institutions or investment firms established in the EU with the same ultimate parent undertaking in a third country unless the total value of assets in the EU of the third-country group is not more than \notin 40 billion.